rjjrbatarao/collagejs/README.md

       ];
 ```
 ## Functions
-You can also create script with functions as element.
+You can also create script element with functions in string as b key value.
 It will be executed when dom finish building the element
 ```html
 [
         {